 Sustainability is a buzzword that has gained significant traction in recent years and for good reason.
 As lawn and landscape professionals, we have a unique opportunity to create outdoor spaces that are not only beautiful but also environmentally responsible.
 By embracing sustainable lawn and landscaping practices, you can enhance the value of your services, attract eco-conscious clients, and contribute to a healthier planet.

-In this article, we’ll explore five essential tips for creating sustainable lawns and landscapes that benefit both your business and the environment.
+In this article, we’ll explore seven essential tips for creating sustainable lawns and landscapes that benefit both your business and the environment.

 1. Embrace native plantings

 One of the cornerstones of sustainable landscaping is the use of native plants.
 Native plants are those that naturally occur in a specific region and are adapted to local soil, climate, and wildlife.
 By incorporating native plantings into your landscape designs, you can reduce water consumption, minimize maintenance needs, and support local biodiversity.
 Native plants are also more resistant to pests and diseases, reducing the need for chemical treatments.

 Water conservation is a critical aspect of sustainable landscaping.
 Implementing water-wise irrigation practices can significantly reduce water usage while maintaining healthy and vibrant landscapes.
 Consider using drip irrigation systems that deliver water directly to plant roots, reducing evaporation and runoff.
 Additionally, installing smart irrigation controllers that adjust watering schedules based on weather conditions can further optimize water usage.

 Turfgrass species vary in terms of key attributes, including appearance, appropriate uses, cultural requirements, pest resistance, and stress tolerance.
 The vigorous growth of new improved turf-type cultivars is a deterrent to weed and insect invasion, disease resistance, and the overall quality and resilience of the lawn.